HelielSouza/Airport-/README.md

 e por aí vai...

 Todas as opções foram testadas funcionalmente e aprovadas por um professor qualificiado da instituição de ensino chamada COTUCA (Colégio Técnico de Campinas).

+### English (en-us)
+# Airport
+Java project designed to use graphs and linked lists to simulate a CRUD (Create, Read, Update, Delete) system for airports and flights between them.

+## File Structure
+The project is structured around a main class called "Main," which contains execution loops in the terminal, providing graphical access to the functionalities of the system.
+There is a class called "Airport," which represents an airport itself, "Airports" that represent multiple airports, "Flight" represents a flight with its specific information, and "Flights" represent a chain of flights.
+Finally, there is a class called "SimpleLinkedList" that represents a linked list and contains methods for insertion, deletion, etc.

+## How it Works
+The functional activity of this project begins with compiling the Main class, which contains the static 'main' method.
+Upon running the program, you will see a menu with various options such as adding a flight, adding an airport, searching for a flight, and more.

+Upon choosing the desired option, the program will guide you to its functionality, triggering exceptions if you select invalid options or input characters outside the standard format.

+All options have been functionally tested and approved by a qualified professor from the educational institution called COTUCA (Technical High School of Campinas).